rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 - Are allowed to be null
 - Don’t implement any automatic clean-up

-Listing 19-1 shows how to create raw pointers from references:
+[Listing 19-1][Listing-19-1] shows how to create raw pointers from references:

 [Listing-19-1]: #Listing-19-1
 <a name="Listing-19-1"></a>